aurvadahana/aurvadahana.github.io/_posts/2024-08-19-coastlines-of-india.md

 ---
-title: The Coastlines of India - WHy the west has more ports than the east
+title: The Coastlines of India - Why the west has more ports than the east
 categories: [General, Geography]
 tags: [geography, general]
 author: aurv
+image: /assets/img/posts/2024-08-19-coastlines-of-india/continental_shelf_india.jpg
 ---